Wayne Rooney retires from international soccer as England's leading scorer

 “One day the dream will come true and I look forward to being there as a fan – or in any capacity.”

-English Football Association chairman Greg Clarke acclaimed Rooney, who broke Bobby Charlton’s 45-year England scoring record in September 2015, as “an icon of his generation and an undoubted legend of the game.”
+English Football Association chairman Greg Clarke praised Rooney, who broke Bobby Charlton’s 45-year England scoring record in September, 2015, as “an icon of his generation and an undoubted legend of the game.”

 “It goes without saying that Wayne has deservedly earned the right to forever be called a Three Lions great,” Clarke said.
-“I know it was always a huge honour for Wayne to pull on the England shirt and led his country as captain with great pride.
+“I know it was always a huge honour for Wayne to pull on the England shirt and [he] led his country as captain with great pride.

-“It’s with sadness that we see Wayne call time on his international career but we respect his decision and expect to see him continue to contribute to Everton and the rest of the football world for many years to come.
+“It’s with sadness that we see Wayne call time on his international career, but we respect his decision and expect to see him continue to contribute to Everton and the rest of the football world for many years to come.
 From street footballer to England captain, Wayne continues to be an inspiration for all.”

-And yet much more was expected from Rooney in the Three Lions jersey after announcing himself on the international scene with four goals at the 2004 European Championship at the age of 18.
+And yet, much more was expected from Rooney in the Three Lions jersey after announcing himself on the international scene with four goals at the 2004 European Championship at the age of 18.

 Although Rooney set records with England, his time away with the national team was sometimes less distinguished.
-What turned out to be Rooney’s final appearance — against Scotland in November last year — was followed by a rebuke from over his late-night revelry in the team hotel.
+What turned out to be Rooney’s final appearance – against Scotland in November, 2016 – was followed by a rebuke over his late-night revelry in the team hotel.

 The FA said at the time that Rooney wasn’t living up to his responsibilities as captain after being pictured bleary-eyed at a wedding reception at the hotel at a time when his position in the team was already in doubt.